Superconductivity suppression and bilayer decoupling in Pr substituted YBa$_2$Cu$_3$O$_{7-\delta}$: Discussion

 \section{Discussion}

-Our observation suggests electron doping to the CuO$_2$ plane is the major mechanism behind superconductivity suppression in the system.
-In Fig.~\ref{fig:Fig3_results}A, the surface hole doping level and bulk $T_c$ for Pr substituted YBCO are plotted on the canonical $T_c$-doping phase diagram derived from oxygenated YBCO~\cite{PhysRevB.73.180505}.
-We note that the surface doping extracted by ARPES here is not directly comparable to bulk doping due to the lack of neutral cleavage planes in YBCO~\cite{PhysRevB.44.2399,PhysRevB.45.5614,PhysRevB.57.6090,PhysRevLett.86.4370,XingjiangYBCO}.
+Our observation suggests that electron doping to the CuO$_2$ plane is the major mechanism behind superconductivity suppression in the system.
+First, we note that the surface doping extracted by ARPES here is not directly comparable to bulk doping due to the lack of neutral cleavage planes in YBCO~\cite{PhysRevB.44.2399,PhysRevB.45.5614,PhysRevB.57.6090,PhysRevLett.86.4370,XingjiangYBCO,Iwasawa2018}\footnote{Charge-neutral cleavage planes have recently been observed, but only in small domain size on the order of several micrometer~\cite{XingjiangYBCO}.
+In this work, we focus on the typical cleavage plane domain that highlights the plane bands illustrated in ~\cite{Iwasawa2018}}.
 Such a polar surface will undergo charge redistribution to avoid the polar catastrophe~\cite{nakagawa2006}.
-As a result, the surface of cleaved YBCO is always heavily hole-overdoped.
-The additional hole doping is believed to be associated with the chain band charging state~\cite{PhysRevB.75.014513,PhysRevB.76.064519,PhysRevB.79.140503,PhysRevB.79.144528,XingjiangYBCO}.
-Given that the chain doping remains almost unchanged with Pr substitution, the surface hole doping extracted here can be qualitatively related to bulk doping by a proportionate offset.
-Fig.~\ref{fig:Fig3_results}B plots $T_c$ against the ARPES-derived surface hole doping, which qualitatively tracks the canonical bulk phase diagram.
-We emphasize that this replication of the dome shape from directly ARPES-derived hole doping level strongly suggests that, regardless of the sample types, electron doping dominates the $T_c$ suppression.
+As a result, the surface hole doping level of cleaved YBCO was found to be a constant at around 0.3 regardless of its oxygenation level~\cite{PhysRevB.79.064519}.
+The additional hole doping compared to the bulk is believed to be associated with the chain band charging state~\cite{PhysRevB.75.014513,PhysRevB.76.064519,PhysRevB.79.140503,PhysRevB.79.144528,XingjiangYBCO}.
+In remarkable contrast, on the as-cleaved surface for Pr substituted YBCO, the surface hole doping level changes accordingly with the bulk doping level (Fig.\ref{fig:Fig4_results}A).
+Fig.~\ref{fig:Fig4_results}B plots $T_c$ against the ARPES-derived surface hole doping, which qualitatively tracks the canonical bulk phase diagram.
+We emphasize that this replication of the dome shape from directly ARPES-derived hole doping levels strongly suggests that, regardless of the sample types, electron doping dominates the $T_c$ suppression.
 Intriguingly, the long-range c-axis charge order then occurs at a Pr substitution (30\%) qualitatively close to the equivalent charge order hole doping in oxygenated YBCO.